Thank you for reading our post, please rate this article at the end.

 Additionally, touching the Earth directly can stabilize your nervous system, as studies on walking barefoot have shown.

-The soil you walk on also has an unexpected ally in your quest for happiness – a bacteria called Mycobacterium vaccae.
+The soil you walk on also has an unexpected ally in your quest for happiness – a bacterium called Mycobacterium vaccae.

-This little bacteria naturally present in soil can trigger the release of serotonin, acting as a natural antidepressant, says Patty de Vries, chief experience officer at well-being consultancy Living Well USA.
+This naturally occurring bacterium present in soil can trigger the release of serotonin, acting as a natural antidepressant, says Patty de Vries, Chief Experience Officer at well-being consultancy Living Well USA.

 Moreover, the positive effect of nature might result from feeling connected to it while you’re in it.

-Feeling emotionally intertwined with nature, also known as having a high level of nature connectedness, can increase your eudaemonic well-being – a kind of long-term happiness that comes from feeling like you have a bigger purpose in life.
+Feeling emotionally intertwined with nature, also known as having a high level of nature connectedness, can enhance your eudaemonic well-being—a kind of long-term happiness that stems from feeling like you have a greater purpose in life.

 3. Improved Cognition

-Indulging in nature doesn’t just feel good.
+Indulging in nature doesn’t just feel good; it’s also beneficial.
 It can also do wonders for your brainpower.
 A review published by University of Chicago psychologist Marc Berman, Ph.D., revealed that exposure to green spaces could significantly enhance cognitive development, especially in children.

 These benefits aren’t limited to the younger generation- adults living near natural environments also demonstrated improved attentional function compared to those residing in less verdant areas.